 Different users, different reasons

 These cannabis users are definitely not sitting on their couches eating and watching mindless television all of the time.
-In fact, it is likely that they resorted to the use of medical marijuana in order to be able to continue productively living their lives.
+In fact, it is likely that they resorted to the use of medical cannabis in order to be able to continue productively living their lives.

 Stoners who break the stereotype

 We only need to look at examples like Steve Jobs and Bill Gates.
-Both of these millionaire success stories are self-proclaimed marijuana users, and they are definitely advocates of marijuana.
+Both of these millionaire success stories are self-proclaimed cannabis users, and they are definitely advocates of cannabis.
 Both of them attribute a lot of their creative energy to the use of this plant, and how it assisted them in being so successful in their careers.
 Both Steve Jobs and Bill Gates fit into the white America paradigm, neither being from an ethnic background, and both of them have been financially successful and career driven.

 The stereotype is not real